German-BioImaging/guide-KVpairs-scripts/docs/errors.rst

 Please confirm that you understood the risks
 --------------------------------------------
-It seems that you forgot to confirm that you understood the risk associated \
+It seems that you went a bit too fast and forgot to confirm that you understood \
-with a batch deletion of annotations. :ref:`Reason here <why the checkbox for delete script>`
+the risk associated with a batch deletion of annotations.

 Target objects identified by name have duplicate
 ------------------------------------------------